NZ 2021 Covid lockdowns

-In response to the August 2021 Covid lockdown, we have gathered a range of resources and information to help you navigate this trying time.
+In response to the 2021 Covid lockdowns, we have gathered a range of resources and information to help you navigate this trying time.

-Below is a summary of government support measures introduced to help businesses during the COVID-19 lockdown announced on 17 August 2021.
+Below is a summary of government support measures introduced to help businesses during the COVID-19 lockdown announced on 17 August 2021 and updated since.

 Various government departments are updating their websites detailing support measures for businesses and workers.
 We encourage you to re-visit the websites below regularly for updates.

 The Resurgence Support Payment (RSP) is a payment to help support viable and ongoing businesses or organisations due to a COVID-19 alert level increase to level 2 or higher.
 We can apply for the RSP on behalf of our clients; however we will need to obtain authority from you to do this.

 Eligible businesses and organisations including self-employed people anywhere in the country can apply for the RSP if, because of the Alert Level increase, they incur a loss of 30 percent of revenue or a 30% decline in capital raising ability over a 7-day period compared with a typical 7-day revenue period in the 6 weeks prior to the increase from alert level.
 Eligible businesses may apply to receive the lesser of:

 $1,500 plus $400 per full-time equivalent employee, up to a maximum of 50 full-time employees (so up to a total of $21,500), and